mirakc/mirakc/mirakc-timeshift-fs/README.md

       - mirakc-timeshift-fs
 ```

-The `samba` container must start after the `mirakc-timeshift-fs` container
+The `samba` container must start after the `mirakc-timeshift-fs` container mounts the timeshift
-mounts the timeshift filesystem onto `/path/to/mirakc/timeshift-fs` on the host
+filesystem onto `/path/to/mirakc/timeshift-fs` on the Docker host filesystem.
-filesystem.